-1. Walk silently, in single file, with our arms by our sides.

-- 2. Sit silently in assembly. - In the classroom, track the adult who is speaking, actively engage in learning, keep your hands free. - Line up in single file, face the direction of travel and walk silently. - When the whistle blows at playtime and lunchtime, stand still and then walk to your line when directed.
+- Walk silently, in single file, with our arms by our sides. - 2.
+Sit silently in assembly. - In the classroom, track the adult who is speaking, actively engage in learning, keep your hands free. - Line up in single file, face the direction of travel and walk silently. - When the whistle blows at playtime and lunchtime, stand still and then walk into school when directed.